miguelperezenciso/SeqBreed/README.md

 ### Quick startup
 The basic phylosophy of **SeqBreed** is to have a file with SNP data from the founder population (in vcf or plink - like format), specify causal SNPs (QTNs) and their effects for every phenotype (either in a file or can be simulated by the program) and, optionally, a pedigree that is used for gene-dropping.
 In addition to sequence data, the user can specify a subset of SNPs (a chip) that can be used to implement genomic selection, do a PCA or a GWAS.
 Next, new individuals can be manually added to the extant population or a selection scheme can be automatically implemented.
 At any stage, data can be inspected, exported or plotted via a Principal Component Analysis (PCA).

-**All QTNs and all chip SNPs must be in the vcf/plink file, they are removed otherwise.**
+**IMPORTANT: All QTNs and all chip SNPs must be in the vcf/plink file, they are removed otherwise.**

 A quick code example is shown below (for more details, check accompanying python notebook, and continue reading)